 A review of land values is required under the legislation.
 This review is scheduled to be conducted at the start of 2022.

 The Unimproved Value is the amount the land alone, would be expected to sell for without any improvements.
 Improvements include a dwelling, shed, pool, garage, carport and any other structures on the land.

-The Valuer-General considered the overall property market and analysed the sales of properties in order to determine the Unimproved Value of the land without any structures.
+The Valuer-General considers the overall property market as well as the sales of properties in order to determine the Unimproved Value of the land without any structures.

 What is the Unimproved Value used for?

-Council is required to levy rates annually under the applied Local Government Act 1993 (NSW)(NI) when levying rates the Council must include an ad valorem component which relates specifically to the value of the land.
+The Council is required to levy rates annually under the applied Local Government Act 1993 (NSW)(NI) when levying rates the Council must include an ad valorem component which relates specifically to the value of the land.